TheOdinProject/curriculum/nodeJS/express-basics/Express-Lesson-5.md

 It's another long multi-part tutorial, with plenty of useful information scattered throughout.
 Be sure to take your time and read everything!

 This is the last lesson on the MDN tutorial.
-The last step, listed below takes you through what you need to do to actually deploy your project so you can share it and show it off, so be sure to link it up in the peer solutions below!
+The last step, listed below takes you through what you need to do to actually deploy your project so you can share it and show it off, so be sure to link it up in the peer submissions below!

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following: